chintanp/ChargEval/docs/source/arch.rst

 System Architecture
 ===================

-EVI-DSS is based on the model-view-controller (MVC) architecture.
+ChargEval is based on the model-view-controller (MVC) architecture.
 In the MVC architecture, the model represents the data, the view refers to the interface(s) exposed to the user and the controller handles the user requests.
-The architecture of EVI-DSS is as shown in :numref:`evi_dss_arch`.
+The architecture of ChargEval is as shown in :numref:`evi_dss_arch`.

 .. _evi_dss_arch:
 .. figure:: _static/wsdot_evse_arch.jpg
     :width: 800px
     :align: center
-    :alt: EVI-DSS System Architecture
+    :alt: ChargEval System Architecture
     :figclass: align-center

-    EVI-DSS System Architecture
+    ChargEval System Architecture

 Model
 =====